tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

     Navigate to **Virtual Network** and search for the name of the VNet created to see details about the virtual cloud network.

-## Task 3:  Create Autonomous Database

-You may now **proceed to the next lab**.
+You may now **proceed to the next lab** to provision Autonomous Database@Azure.

 ## Acknowledgements

 *All Done!
-You have successfully deployed your Autonomous Database instance @Azure and it should be ready for use in a few minutes.*
+You have successfully created Resource Group and Virutal Network.*

 - **Author** - Sanjay Rahane, Principal Cloud Architect, North America Cloud Engineering Services (CES)